samyakpadwekar/Java_backend/Spring Core/Readme.md

 ### 10.What are the other scopes available?
 There are five scopes defined for Spring Beans.
 - *singleton* - Only one instance of the bean will be created for each container.
 This is the default scope for the spring beans.
-While using this scope, make sure bean doesn’t have shared instance variables otherwise it might lead to data inconsistency issues.
+While using this scope, make sure bean doesn’t have shared instance variables otherwise it might lead to data inconsistency issues.(refer ans to que.12)
 - *prototype* - A new instance will be created every time the bean is requested.
 - *request* - This is same as prototype scope, however it’s meant to be used for web applications.
 A new instance of the bean will be created for each HTTP request.
 - *session* - A new bean will be created for each HTTP session by the container.